WILD Staff & Associates

 Dr Canney is also the Secretary and a Co-founder of the Earth Systems Science Special Interest Group of the Geological Society of London, and of the Gaia Network.
 She teaches at University of Oxford and for the Green Economics Institute and is part of Forum for the Future’s ‘Reconnections’ team for business leaders.
 She is co-author of “Conservation” (Cambridge University Press, 2013).

-Hannah Field, Administrative Assistant
+Hannah Field, Office Manager

 After growing up in central Minnesota on a hobby farm Hannah graduated from the University of Minnesota Duluth with a Bachelor’s degree in Geography, and a minor in International Studies.
 She worked as a cartography intern at the National Geographic Society in Washington D.C. before moving out to the Black Hills of Rapid City, South Dakota.
 There she worked for Fugro Earthdata, a world-wide geospatial and remote sensing company.
-She now resides in Erie, Colorado working as the Administrative Assistant for The WILD Foundation where she works on donor relations, daily office management, journal distribution and local outreach.
+She now resides in Erie, Colorado working as the Office Manager for The WILD Foundation where she works on donor relations, daily office management, journal distribution and local outreach.
 In her spare time you can find her hiking, traveling, flying or exploring with her dog, among other fun adventures.

 Dana Guppy, Chief Technology Officer

 Dana Guppy has been associated with the WILD Foundation for over twenty years.
 Dana was a member of the Board of Advisers for the 5th World Wilderness Congress and since 1994 has been responsible for the development and maintenance of WILD’s websites and messaging.
 Dana is the Senior Network Engineer for WILD’s IT services and provides remote N-tier support for WILD and a number of organizations.